RyanKarl/cse-20289-sp18-assignments/homework02/README.md

 	This gave me a clue to search for my netid.

-9. Afterword, I tried using the "find" command in conjuntction with "grep" to find my lockbox:
+9. Afterword, I tried using the "find" command in conjunction with "grep" to find my lockbox:

         $ find * | grep rkarl
         Output: 31a58320/0c9e2d50/b950f0fa/8e85a7aa/82edcce2/rkarl.lockbox